Fever of unknown origin: Psychogenic fever

 A specific disorder, reported especially in the Japanese literature, also known under the names functional hyperthermia and psychogenic hyperthermia.
 Like other functional disorders, it is reported to primarily affect teenagers.
 Such fever (actually hyperthermia) is reported not to react to NSAIDs, but drugs affecting the central nervous system: powerful anxiolytics (such as diazepam) and beta-blockers, cause quick defervescence.

 Treatment

 Unless the patient is acutely ill, no therapy should be started before the cause has been found.
 This is because non-specific therapy is rarely effective and may delay the diagnosis.
-An exception is made for neutropenic (low white blood cell count) patients or patients who are severely immunocompromised, in which delay could lead to serious complications.
+An exception is made for neutropenic (low white blood cell count) patients or patients who are severely immunocompromised, in which delay could lead to serious complications due to lower immunity.
 After blood cultures are taken, this condition is aggressively treated with broad-spectrum antibiotics.
 Antibiotics are adjusted according to the results of the cultures taken.

 HIV-infected people with pyrexia and hypoxia will be started on medication for possible Pneumocystis jirovecii infection.
 Therapy is adjusted after a diagnosis is made.